trentm/node-bunyan/CONTRIBUTING.md

 - Please follow existing code style.
 Contributed code must pass `make check`.
-  (Note: I intended to change to eslint soon, so currently `make check` might be a moving target.
-TODO: link to ticket for that.)
+  (Note: I intended to [change to eslint soon](https://github.com/trentm/node-bunyan/issues/341), so currently `make check` might be a moving target.)

 - Any user visible change in behaviour should almost certainly include an update to the docs.
 Currently the "docs" is the README.md.